Tucker Tensor Train Taylor Series: Fitting the model

 \subsubsection{Alternative optimization methods and related work}

+Readers following the method may skip to \secref{sec:rank_adaptivity}; this subsection records alternatives and related work.

-\paragraph{Core-wise optimization} In our method, the full tensor is the optimization variable, and its representation by cores is used solely as a computational device.
-An alternative approach is to view the Tucker tensor train cores themselves as independent optimization variables, and minimize the objective function over the space of cores.
-This problem formulation admits the application of a broad range of optimization methods, including gradient-based deterministic methods such as L-BFGS \cite{gorodetsky2018gradient,gorodetsky2022reverse}, stochastic methods such as as stochastic gradient descent \cite{yuan2019high} and variants such as ADAM \cite{kingma2014adam}.
-The principal difficulty with this problem formulation lies in the structural properties of the mapping from the Tucker tensor train cores to the tensor represented by those cores.
-This mapping is highly nonlinear and is neither one-to-one nor onto.
-As a result, the objective function in this problem formulation is highly non-linear and ill-conditioned.
-A simple one-dimensional example illustrating the difficulties with this mapping is shown in \figref{fig:t_squared}.
+\paragraph{Core-wise optimization} Our method takes the full tensor as the optimization variable, using its core representation only as a computational device.
+An alternative is to treat the cores themselves as independent variables and minimize over them, which admits deterministic methods such as L-BFGS \citep{gorodetsky2018gradient,gorodetsky2022reverse} and stochastic methods such as SGD \citep{yuan2019high} and Adam \citep{kingma2014adam}.
+Its principal difficulty is that the map from cores to the represented tensor is highly nonlinear and neither one-to-one nor onto, which increases the nonlinearity and ill-conditioning of the problem; \figref{fig:t_squared} gives a one-dimensional illustration.